Cuong-LQA/Cypress/CypressWithTypescript/README.md

 2. Check condition method of should in this: \node_modules\cypress\types\cypress.d.ts - interface Chainer<Subject>

-3. One thing to note: when change file to support/index.ts => it will alarm for require but all tests still run.
+3. One thing to note: when change this file to TS (support/index.ts) => it will alarm for _"require('cypress-xpath')"_ but all tests still run.
 Don't know why
-This discussion in link suggest to add a config to tsconfig.json to run it but I havent figure it out https://github.com/cypress-io/cypress/issues/1118
+This discussion https://github.com/cypress-io/cypress/issues/1118 suggest to add a config to tsconfig.json to run it but I haven't figure it out why